 Do You Need a Business License for Photography?

-Check with your local county clerk or tax assessor collector to see if its required in your city.
-Contact information for these officials vary by city and county, but here’s directory information for Texas, California, and New York.
+Check with your local county clerk or tax assessor-collector to see what’s required in your city.
+Contact information for these officials varies by city and county, but here’s directory information for Texas, California, and New York.

-How Can I Start a Photography Business with No Money?
+How to Start a Photography Business from Home

 Get a Website

-Social media accounts are another way photographers can get the word out about their work and business.
-Be sure to set up business profiles on sites like Facebook, Instagram, and Behance (Adobe’s site for creatives), and constantly post your work.
+Social media accounts are a phenomenal way for photographers to reach your target market.
+Set up business profiles on sites like Facebook, Instagram, and Behance (Adobe’s site for creatives), and constantly post your work.

 Other Marketing Methods